-While this Andalusian capital may be old - it’s one of Spain’s most historic cities – its public transportation system is anything but aged and out-of-date.
-The options for getting around Seville are modern and efficient, and the city is easy to navigate, offering a variety of methods for getting to and from here and there.
+While this Andalusian capital may be old – Seville is one of Spain’s most historic cities – its public transport system is anything but aged and out of date.
+The options for getting around Seville are modern and efficient, and the city is easy to navigate.

 Public transport in Seville

-Seville has a variety of public transportation options to fit the needs of all its citizens and visitors.
-It offers a public bicycle lane and bicycle rental system, an urban bus system, a tram line, a metro line, two train stations, and many official taxis.
+Seville has a variety of public transport options to fit the needs of all its residents and visitors.
+It offers an urban bus system, a tram, metro, two main train stations and many official taxis.

 The only downside to the bus system in Seville is its schedule.
-Day buses stop running at 11.30pm (right after Spanish dinner time), and night buses run only until around 2am (a time when the night may be just getting going for many).
+Day buses usually stop running at 11.30pm (right after Spanish dinner time), and night buses run only until around 2am (a time when the night may just be getting going for many).

 Taxis in Seville

-Seville is filled with plenty of official green and white taxis.
+Taxis make getting around in Seville easy.
 Fares depend on the distance and the time of day.
-Drivers are strict about only transporting four people per taxi, and will charge you extra for luggage.
+Drivers are strict about only transporting four people per taxi, and may charge extra for luggage.
 It's a good idea to ask for a rate estimation before taking a taxi in Seville.
 When paying, passengers aren’t expected to leave a tip.

-Having your own vehicle in Seville is not necessary, thanks to the various other means of transport available.
+Owning or renting and driving a vehicle in Seville is not necessary, thanks to the various other means of transport available.
 That said, for expats who frequently travel outside of the city, or expat families with kids, having a car is convenient.
-If you do have a car expect to rent a garage space, as street parking is extremely limited and break-ins are common.
+Expect to rent a garage space, as street parking is limited in Seville.

 Another option is buying or renting a scooter or motorbike.
-For a small scooter a driver’s license isn’t necessary, and utilising this mode of transit can definitely make it easy to get around the city quickly.
+This mode of transit makes it easy to get around the city quickly.
 As always, safety is encouraged and helmet laws are enforced.